 September 2025

 Birmingham Newman’s MA Education is designed for educational practitioners, policy makers and those beginning their journey in educational research and evaluation.
+The programme has two distinct routes: a part-time, online route, studied in the evenings typically over 3 years, or a full-time on-campus route, studied in the daytime over 1 year.

-It offers you an inspiring programme designed to develop your understanding of contemporary educational issues, practice and policy.
+It offers an inspiring programme designed to develop your understanding of contemporary educational issues, practice and policy.

-Our programme will build your knowledge and skills, and empower you to confidently undertake relevant research and evidence-based change in your own context.
+Our programme will build your knowledge and skills and empower you to confidently undertake relevant research and evidence-based change in your own context.

 We encourage you to think critically and draw on your own experience through a variety of learning opportunities and being part of a supportive community of educational practitioners and researchers.
-The programme has two routes; part time (2 to 3 years) online or full time one year on campus.

 Birmingham Newman University’s MA Education provides a comprehensive and positive learning experience responsive to individual needs, interests, and enables collective reflection and analysis.